aritramanna/axi_4_dma_subsystem/docs/Specification.md

     - **Timeout**: If counter > `TIMEOUT_CYCLES`, abort to `DONE` with `ERR_TIMEOUT`.

 4.  **FIFO Control**:

     - `RD_DATA` state drives `fifo_wr_en`.
     - `WR_DATA` state drives `fifo_rd_en` based on `wready`.

+5.  **FIFO Soft-Reset**:
+    - When the FSM reaches the `DONE` state (either on successful completion or error), the FIFO must be flushed/soft-reset.
+    - This ensures any stale or incomplete data from timeout conditions, AXI errors, or aborted transfers is discarded.
+    - The soft-reset prepares the FIFO for the next transfer with a clean state.
+    - Implementation: Assert a soft-reset signal to the FIFO when `state == DONE`.

 ---